Mau005/KrayAccOpenTibia/README.md

 ## Project Description

-**KrayAccOpenTibia** is a web application written in Go that functions as an **Account Creator** for OpenTibia servers based on **The Forgotten Server 1.6.x**.
+**KrayAccOpenTibia** is a web application written in Go that functions as an **Account Creator** for OpenTibia servers based on **Canary Server**.
 It offers a modern web interface for registering, logging in, and managing accounts and characters, and acts as a **unified login server** for multiple worlds.

 ## Key Features